 I-WORK in Action – Focus in Malaysia: following a recent a project visit to Malaysia, find more about the breadth and scale of work that has taken place through I-WORK.
 At both institutional/college (Partnership Strand) as well as the systemic level (Apprenticeship strand), working with a range of stakeholders and partners ranging from government departments to multinational companies has enabled the development of innovative project work, all of which aims to support the transition of learners into the world of work.
 Read more.

-Find out here how the I-WORK project helps to improve work opportunities in Malaysia.
+Find out here how the I-WORK project helped to improve work opportunities in Malaysia.

-This I-WORK project is delivered through two activity stands:
+This I-WORK project was delivered through two activity stands:

 - Partnership strand